dfhoughton/pick_me_too/README.md

 What you need is something that will randomly pick these things for you with the frequencies you specify.

-One way to do this would be to make an array, filling it with the items according to the frequencies specified and then pick randomly from the array:
+One way to do this would be to make an array, fill it with the items according to the frequencies specified, and then pick randomly from the array:

 ```ruby